kolkhis/tech-notes/containers_kubernetes/podman.md

-podman run 'image'              # Run a container from an image podman run -d 'image'           # Run a container in detached mode podman run -dt 'image'          # Run a container in detached mode and give it its own TTY podman run --name 'name' *image* # Run container with a specific name podman run -p 'host_port':*container_port* *image*  # Map ports between host and container podman run -v 'host_path':*container_path* *image*  # Mount a host directory in the container
+podman run 'image'              # Run a container from an image podman run -d 'image'           # Run a container in detached mode podman run -dt 'image'          # Run a container in detached mode and give it its own TTY podman run --name 'name' *image* # Run container with a specific name, without, the name is random podman run -p 'host_port':*container_port* *image*  # Map ports between host and container podman run -v 'host_path':*container_path* *image*  # Mount a host directory in the container

-# Images Management
+# Image Management
 podman images                   # List all images podman pull 'image'             # Pull an image from a registry podman rmi 'image'              # Remove an image